Alice Crocker Lloyd: Personal life and accomplishments

-Not much is known about Alice's personal life outside of her time at the University, partially because her personal endeavors were are thought to overlap heavily with her career.
-Alice was the godmother to many of her friends' children and took great interest in her pupils.
+Lloyd was the godmother to many of her friends' children and took great interest in her pupils.
 It is widely agreed that she was both a confidante and advisor to her students, but also cautioned against what she believed to be the unintended consequences of a college-centric social life.

-Lloyd was also incredibly active outside the University, and is thought to be a prominent figure in the Ann Arbor community.
-She was a member of the Episcopal Church in Ann Arbor, serving as the Chairman of the Music Committee and also a member of the Ann Arbor Dramatic Season Chamber of Commerce in Ann Arbor where she would serve on the executive committee from 1937-42.
+Lloyd was also active outside the University, and was a prominent figure in the Ann Arbor community.
+She was a member of the Episcopal Church in Ann Arbor, serving as the Chairman of the Music Committee and was also a member of the Ann Arbor Dramatic Season Chamber of Commerce in Ann Arbor where she would serve on the executive committee from 1937 to 1942.
 Her shared home with her mother and aunt became a gathering space for artists and performers.
 In 1936, she served as a member on the Board of Directors for Cranbrook Kingswood School.
-It is thought that she had an interest in politics as she became a member of the Democratic Party.
-She was a member of the National Association of Deans of Women, the American Association of University Women, Phi Beta Kappa, and Phi Kappa Phi.
-Many consider her dedication to the University of Michigan had then led her to become the president of the Association of Deans of Women from 1941 to 1943.
-She also served on the committees for the American Council on Education.
+She became a member of the Democratic Party as well as being a member of the National Association of Deans of Women, the American Association of University Women, Phi Beta Kappa, and Phi Kappa Phi. and serving on the committees for the American Council on Education.
+She was president of the Association of Deans of Women from 1941 to 1943.